State Authorization for Distance Learners

 910 Raleigh Road, Chapel Hill, NC 27515-2688

 Outside state contact Information has been collected and frequently updated by the State Higher Education Executive Officers (SHEEO).
-This page can be accessed at: http://www.sheeo.org/node/434.
-Once on this website, look for the list of states and click the document on the right with the most recent date.
-With the document open, search for "complaints" to find the agency address, contact number and procedure for filing a complaint.
+This page can be accessed at: http://sheeo.org/sheeo_surveys/.
+Locate the desired state, click the agency, and search for “Consumer Protection and Student Complaints” to find the agency address, contact number and procedure for filing a complaint.

-Blue Ridge Community College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) (1866 Southern Lane, Decatur, Georgia 30033-4097, to award the Associate in Arts Degree (A.A.), the Associate in Science Degree (A.S.), the Associate in Fine Arts Degree (A.F.A.), the Associate in General Education (A.G.E.), and the Associate in Applied Science Degree (A.A.Sc.).
+Blue Ridge Community College is accredited by Southern Association of Colleges and Schools Commission on Colleges (SACS) to award the Associate in Arts Degree (A.A.), the Associate in Science Degree (A.S.), the Associate in Engineering (A.E.), the Associate in Fine Arts Degree (A.F.A.), the Associate in General Education (A.G.E.), and the Associate in Applied Science Degree (A.A.S.).
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call (404) 679-4500 for questions about the accreditation of Blue Ridge Community College.

 The Southern Association of Colleges and Schools is a regional accrediting agency whose purpose is to identify and accredit institutions which meet the standards for quality and scope of higher education.
 Any questions concerning the accreditation of Blue Ridge Community College may be made directly to the College or to SACS at (404) 679-4500.
 Further, if a student feels the college has violated one of the principles of accreditation, they are advised the following (direct quote excerpt from http://www.sacscoc.org/FAQsanswers.asp#q12):